pachown/Thomas-McNutt-Website/README.md

 <br>

-This is the repo for my portfolio website made mainly with Next.js, React, Javascript
+This is my portfolio website made with Next.js, React, and Javascript.

 <br>